raspberrypilearning/getting-started-with-mu/en/step_4.md

 Mu will remember what mode you select, so you only have to select it once.
 If you want to change the mode later:

+--- task ---

-+ Click on the current mode name in the bottom left-hand corder of the screen.
+Click on the current mode name in the bottom left-hand corder of the screen.

 ![mu change mode](images/mu_change_mode.PNG)

+--- /task ---

+--- task ---

-+ Select the mode you want from the menu, and click **OK**.
+Select the mode you want from the menu, and click **OK**.

+--- /task ---